 The Drama Triangle was first published by Dr Stephen Karpman in 1968, so you might see it being referred to under his name.
 The Karpman Triangle has three positions – Victim, Rescuer and Persecutor.
 The Victim feels powerless and unable to make changes, at the mercy of the Persecutor and looking to the Rescuer for help.
 The Rescuer swoops in to save the day, or feels guilty if s/he doesn’t.
 The Persecutor blames and controls.

 It might seem to outsiders that the Persecutor has the most power.
 Yet the other positions are powerful in their own way.
-The Victim uses guilt to get what they want without having to do it while the Rescuer can feel superior and admired.
+The Victim uses guilt and manipulation to get what they want without having to take action, while the Rescuer can feel superior and admired.
 The important thing to note is that the Rescuer’s help can actually end up being unhelpful for the Victim.
 This is because the Victim is then unable to experience failure and develop their resources to survive it.
 The Victim can end up feeling that change isn’t possible at all, and the Rescuer can enable this and lead to codependency.
+The Persecutor can also feel angry and frustrated, because it seems so clear to them where blame lies but others aren’t going along with it.

 Generally the triangle begins with Victim/Persecutor, with Rescuer being drawn in later.